-In addition to didactic and clinical activities, students and faculty participate in journal clubs, rounds and student-faculty development sessions.
+In addition to didactic and clinical activities, students and faculty participate in journal clubs, rounds and student-faculty development sessions available within the department as well as throughout the Rush University Medical Center.
 Students and faculty benefit from presentations by distinguished guests who share research and clinical expertise in audiology or speech-language pathology.
 Special seminars and presentations on various health care topics are available to students throughout Rush University Medical Center.

 Faculty members are involved in the education of residents and students in Rush Medical College.
-Faculty members participate in grand rounds for various medical specialties and provide inservice programs on campus for staff at Rush University Medical Center and the Johnston R. Bowman Health Center.
+Faculty members participate in grand rounds for various medical specialties and provide in-service programs on campus for staff at Rush University Medical Center and the Johnston R. Bowman Health Center.